jackthomas1430/deep-learning-challenge/README.md

 - Training Accuracy: 73.83%
 - Test Accuracy: 73.99%

-This simplification brought test accuracy slightly higher but still did not meet the 75% goal.
+This brought test accuracy slightly higher but still did not meet the 75% goal.

 #### Binning Attempts
 Next, the ASK_AMT column was binned into different categories to simplify the range of funding requests.
 The following binning strategy was used: <1K, 1K-5K, 5K-10K, 10K-50K, 50K-100K, 100K-500K, 500K-1M, 1M-5M, >5M